Bozeman Real Estate Buyer Mistakes

 Fewer contingencies mean a stronger offer.

-- Hire a professional building inspector or appraiser.
-Makesure the house is in satisfactory condition.
+- Hire a professional building or home inspector and consider hiring an appraiser.
+Ensure the house is in satisfactory condition.

 - Check zoning regulations and covenants.
 Good residential neighborhoods are zoned to keep out commercial and industrial users.
 Read any restrictive covenants; make sure they fit your lifestyle.

 - Request an updated property survey.
-Be sure it clearly marks boundaries.
+Be sure it clearly marks boundaries and property lines.
 Check for problems.

 - Make sure you know what stays or goes.
 Your contract should be very specific about which items (appliances, etc) are included in the sale.